Velocidex/velociraptor-docs/content/docs/offline_triage/remote_uploads/_index.md

 To use this option, simply select the `X509 Certificate` option for the collector and leave the `Public Key/Cert` text box blank.
-The produced container will automatically encrypt the container.
+The produced collector will automatically encrypt the container.

 ![Offline collector encrypting the output container](encrypting_container.png)